 Having someone else do your pages for you can be efficient and effective, but if they go away without passing on the relevant access details and software to you or a successor, you may be left high and dry, unable even to change your own pages.

-It is essential that you are told where the master copy of your web site is stored (locally, on a machine in your office) and how to edit it and upload changes, even if your designer normally does this for you.
+If you are still running a non-CMS site, using an external designer, it is essential that you are told where the master copy of your web site is stored (locally, on a machine in your office) and how to edit it and upload changes, even if your designer normally does this for you.

-Please avoid designers who have no track record of web work, or who have little experience in university sites, or who are accustomed to producing only printed material, as they are unlikely to have the relevant skills.
+You MUST NOT use designers who have no track record of web work, or who have little experience in university sites, or who are accustomed to producing only printed material, as they are unlikely to have the relevant skills.

 Intranets are just parts of a web service which are restricted to departmental or on-campus use: they cannot be accessed from outside the organisation except by special arrangement.
 They can also be protected by username/password entry or by IP address if further security is needed, for example to restrict access to named individuals or groups such as committee members.